Consumer Credit Reporting Agencies

 Credit Rating Agencies

 A credit rating agency (CRA) is a company that assigns credit ratings for issuers of certain types of debt obligations.
 The issuers are usually companies, cities, non-profit organizations, or governments.
-A credit rating measures an individual or a business’s creditworthiness and ability to pay back loans.
+A credit rating measures an individual or a business’s creditworthiness and ability to repay loans.
 It may affect the interest rate and dollar amount of loans they apply for.

 A company that issues credit scores for individual creditworthiness is generally called a credit bureau or consumer credit reporting agency.